 I LOVE IT WHEN YOU SMILE

-When Little Roo wakes up, he just feels grumpy.
-His mother tries everything to make him feel better, but nothing she does makes any difference.
-So how will a deep, wide, and muddy-at-the-bottom hole make Little Roo smile?
+When Little Roo wakes up he just feels grumpy.
+His mother tries everything to make him feel better but nothing seem to working

 ESCAPE TO AUSTRALIA